Do Rationalists Dream of Electric Art?

 Second: perhaps scarcity alone only reflects topic mix, not a theory of value.
 That would be a valid criticism of the paper’s first version.
 It is why the current draft does not stop at corpus frequency and why the comparative module works at the level of art-relevant passages rather than whole corpora.
 The surviving comparative axes and paired readings matter precisely because they show that when art does appear, it is not simply slotted into the same evaluative machinery on both sides.

 The important negative result is equally useful.
 The paper does not yet know enough to promote stable claims about evaluative mode or source of authority.
 Those remain the deeper theoretical prize, but they should stay in the appendix and methods frame until reliability improves.
-That is a strength of the current draft, not a weakness.
 It means the paper is organized around admissible claims rather than around the largest ontology it could imagine.

 The broader implication is not that artistic or intellectual labor disappears.
 It is that as the marginal price of many outputs falls, value shifts toward ownership, filtering, infrastructure, rights, and public judgment.
 Art is diagnostic because it concentrates those pressures in an unusually visible form.
 What each regime can recognize as worth preserving becomes an indicator of the kind of human future it is prepared to optimize for.